 How Avocado Supports Your Body and Mind:

 Eating avocado also supports your immune system, benefits vision, and contains anti-oxidant-rich phytochemicals.
-Studies have shown that avocado may also assist our bodies to lower unhealthy cholesterol, the “bad” LDL cholesterol.
+Studies have shown that avocados may also assist our bodies to lower unhealthy cholesterol, the “bad” LDL cholesterol.

 The avocado’s smooth texture, especially when smashed, is comforting while also nutritious.
 This is a great combination to support change since going cold turkey on any bad habit is often more difficult—and painful.
 However, substitution with healthier choices can make dietary shifts easier.